geo-mak/interconnect/SPECS.md

 ### Union

 - **Definition**: A tagged union with multiple members.
-- **Representation**: Tag-prefixed data of the active member.
+- **Representation**: A Tag, size and the data of the active member.
 - **Storage**:
-  - Inline: Metadata consists of the tag, size and the pointer to member's data.
+  - Inline: Metadata consists of the tag, size and a pointer to member's data.
-  - Outline: Active member's data.
+  - Out-of-line: Active member's data.
 - **Syntax**:
   IIDL syntax:
   ```rust